 In this guide, we will take the application we created in our last guide and install it onto a test customer server.
-If you do not currently have an application with a release promoted to the Unstable channel, go back to Create and Ship a Release to setup a Replicated account and create this application.
+If you do not currently have an application with a release promoted to the Unstable channel, go back to Create a Release to setup a Replicated account and create this application.

 Start by navigating to the Replicated Vendor Portal

 To successfully complete the guide, you will need the following:

 - An activated Replicated account, on the Vendor Portal

 - A Replicated on Swarm application with a release on the Unstable channel

 - SSH access to a new server running a standard distribution of Linux.
 For this guide, we recommend the latest version of Ubuntu, Debian, CentOS, or Red Hat Enterprise Linux.